VCE · VCAA Methodology Grade Distributions

 What's the difference between raw and scaled study scores?

 Your raw study score (0–50) is your percentile rank within your subject cohort.
 Your scaled study score is adjusted by VTAC based on the academic strength of that cohort.
 It's the scaled score that is used in your ATAR aggregate.
-High-scaling subjects boost lower raw scores; low-scaling subjects reduce them slightly.

 Is this calculator official?